NeurologiaLogic/Secret-Admirer/README.md

 - install Node
 - install git
-- Add .env file in the backend file with name Db="your database Key"
+- Add .env file in the backend file with name Db="your database Key", PORT="Port you want to use", And salt = "Add anything"
+- Add SSL Key and Cert to the /bin/www.js
 ### Link

 [Node Install](https://nodejs.org/en/download/)